rhimmelbauer/django-barter/docs/index.rst

 ..
-Django Vendor documentation master file, created by sphinx-quickstart on Mon Mar  2 13:41:10 2020.
+Django Barter documentation master file, created by sphinx-quickstart on Mon Mar  2 13:41:10 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Vendor's documentation!
+Welcome to Django Barter's documentation!
 =========================================

 .. toctree::